Dwell in the Beginning: How Language Models Embed Long Documents for Dense Retrieval: Experiments

 \section{Experiments}

-This section starts by addressing the overall retrieval performance of the 2K-T5 model.
-Then, we note the \textit{dwell in the beginning} behavior that is present in the model, investigating each of the training steps to identify its emergence.
+This section starts by addressing the overall retrieval performance of the T5-2K model.
+Then, we show the \textit{dwell in the beginning} behavior that is present in the model, investigating each of the training steps to identify its emergence.